BisanzLab/LabGuides/LabServer.md

 ## Server Organization

-All parts of the server that you will need to interact with are stored in `/data`.
-Your home directory (where you should be doing most of your work) is stored in `/data/users/YourPSUUser`.
-Software tools that required compilation and/or downloaded databases are available in `/data/cluster/shared_resources`.
-There is also a conda installation available at `/data/cluster/shared_resources/conda_local/` which has many tools preinstalled.
+Your home directory (where you should be doing most of your work) is stored in `/home/YourPSUUser`.
+Software tools that required compilation and/or downloaded databases are available in `/data/shared_resources`.
+There is also a conda installation available at `/data/shared_resources/conda_local/` which has many tools preinstalled.
 In general, please install new tools and/or databases into one of the shared locations to save the next person time!

 ## RStudio Server